List of Gaza war hostages: Hostages held in Israel

 There were two hostage standoff situations inside Israel on the day of the October 7 attacks: one in Ofakim at the home of Rachel Edry, and one in Be'eri at the home of Pessi Cohen.
-At a third scene, the police station in Sderot, police officers and civillians managed to flee to the station's roof where they were rescued without being overpowered by the Hamas militants.
-The Hamas militants were therefore holed up at the station without having hostages in their custody.
+At a third scene, the Sderot police station, police officers and civilians escaped to the building's roof, where they were rescued without incident.
+The Hamas militants remained holed up in the station until they were neutralized.

 The hostage takers at Pessi Cohen's home in Be'eri demanded safe passage to Gaza for themselves and their hostages.